intotito/computational_theory/README.md

 # Computational Theory Project
+Final Year Project on Computational Theory

-## Countdown Game
+# Countdown Game
 ## About this Project
 This project is aimed at solving the number round of the popular TV program Countdown.
 The project implements various methods to generate and evaluate all possible expressions, including methods for combination and permutation generation, operator application, and expression evaluation.

 ## Run Application

 To run the Countdown Game project, follow these steps:

+## Dependencies

+### Numpy
+`pip install numpy`

+### Matplotlib
+`pip install matplotlib`

 ### Local Machine
 - Clone this repository to your local machine.
 - Install the required dependencies using ```pip install -r requirements.txt```.
 - Open the Jupyter Notebook in your local environment.
 - Run the Notebook (`project.ipynb`) cells to execute the project.
+- Provide the input numbers and target number, and the program will attempt to find a solution.
 ### Google Colab

 - <a target="_blank" href="https://colab.research.google.com/github/intotito/computational_theory/blob/main/project.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Provide the input numbers and target number, and the program will attempt to find a solution.

 ## Contributing
 Contributions to the Countdown Game project are welcome!
 If you'd like to contribute, please follow these guidelines: